Skip to content

 You check the account on a good morning and the number is up again.
 Eight months of green.
 You feel clever, maybe a little invincible, and somewhere underneath that feeling is a quiet question you keep not asking: what happens to all of this when the music stops?
 Because it always stops.
 And most people who watched a decade of gains vanish in three weeks of 2008 didn’t get there by picking bad companies.
 They got there by owning a portfolio built for exactly one kind of weather.

 The short version: The Permanent Portfolio — popularised by investment writer Harry Browne — splits your money into four equal 25% slices: stocks for growth, long-term government bonds for deflation, gold for inflation, and cash for liquidity and crashes.
 The idea is that one of those four always thrives no matter which economic season hits, so the whole thing stays roughly steady while a stock-only portfolio swings wildly.
 You rebalance once a year back to 25/25/25/25, which mechanically forces you to sell whatever ran hot and buy whatever got cheap — no forecasting required.
-Backtests of this structure show low single-digit drawdowns through 2008 and 2020, periods when the S&P 500 fell roughly 35%.
-The trade-off is plain: you give up the thrill of a moonshot in exchange for not getting wiped out.
+The honest scorecard: in calendar 2008 the S&P 500 returned −37.0% while backtests of the four-way split came through roughly flat — but its peak-to-trough drawdown in that crisis still ran into the low-to-mid teens, not the “low single digits” the strategy is often sold with.
+The trade-off is plain: you give up the thrill of a moonshot in exchange for a much shallower hole to climb out of.

 Why do diversified portfolios still crash together?